davewragg/davewragg.github.io/_posts/2020-09-05-musical-interlude.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fOFhrkKeHro" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I advise sticking it on repeat and rereading your favourite scene from the book, an ideal occupation while we await that promised update on book 2...
+I advise sticking it on repeat and rereading your favourite scene from the book, an ideal pastime while we await that promised update on book 2...

-Soon, honest.
+Soon, promise.

 ---